 - How would you define conflict management?

-- What negative problems might be caused by conflict in the workplace?
+- What negative problems might be caused by a conflict in the workplace?

 - What positive outcomes can result from conflict in the workplace?

-3. Ask then to write the titles ‘Definition’, ‘Negatives’ and ‘Positive’s’ and to list their answers under those headings.
+3. Ask them to write the titles ‘Definition’, ‘Negatives’ and ‘Positive’s’ and to list their answers under those headings.

 5. After the allotted time is up, have one person from each group, say aloud to the class, what their definition and positives and negatives were, that they listed.